Ronroco

-The Ronroco (also spelt ronrroco) is a bass or baritone member of the charango family, with a 44–50-centimetre scale length.
-It was invented in 1968 by the brothers Gonzalo and Wilson Hermosa, of the group Los Kjarkas from Cochabamba, Bolivia, and spread to common usage during the 1980s.
-It was later in the 1990s and 2000s popularised further by Argentinian musician and composer Gustavo Santaolalla.
-It has 10 strings in 5 courses.
-They are always built from carved wood or bent sides (like modern charangos), never from an Armadillo shell (in the manner of older charangos).
+The ronroco (also spelt ronrroco) is a bass or baritone member of the charango family, with a 44–50-centimetre scale length.
+It was invented in 1968 by brothers Gonzalo and Wilson Hermosa, of the group Los Kjarkas from Cochabamba, Bolivia, and spread to common usage during the 1980s.
+In the 1990s and 2000s, it was further popularised by Argentinian musician and composer Gustavo Santaolalla.

+Ronrocos have 10 strings in five courses.
+They are built from carved wood or bent sides (like modern charangos), and not from an armadillo shell (in the manner of older charangos).